bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-0.md

 ## Prerequisites

 This tutorial assumes familiarity with Linux/Unix operating systems.
+It also assumes that you have already connected to the cluster.
 We have collected some links to [tutorials and manuals on the internet](../misc/external-resources.md).

 ## Legend